upenn-libraries/bulwark/README.md

 * [ImageMagick](http://www.imagemagick.org/script/index.php) - Software suite for creating and editing binary images, relied upon by the [minimagick](https://github.com/minimagick/minimagick) gem, used to create image derivatives.
 * [NPM](https://www.npmjs.com/)

-## Installing a local development and test environment
+## Setting up local development and test environment
 We are using [lando](https://docs.lando.dev/basics/) to set up our local development and test environments.
 We have some custom rake tasks that wrap lando commands and run other necessary tasks.

 1. Install git-annex, ImageMagick and lando